 Throughout the academic year, ballet-certificate students are welcome to also get involved with Dickinson’s Dance Theatre Group, and to take studio classes through Dickinson’s dance department, which focuses on contemporary dance genres and issues.
 Certificate students are required to perform at least two semesters with the Dickinson Dance program.

-Certificate/Pre-Professional Application Requirements (for fall 2021 admission)
+Certificate/Pre-Professional Application Requirements

 - Current ballet school (name, city and state)